Overview

 SDKs

-Interact with the backend with the help of SDKs.
-We use Javascript SDKs.
+We interact with the backend with the help of SDKs.
+In this book, we describe the JavaScript SDKs.

 client SDKs

 The client SDKs run on unprivileged clients, such as browsers.
-It can also run in a Node.js app that wants to act as an (unprivileged) client.
+They can also run in Node.js apps that want to run unprivileged.

 npm i firebase